 EB.clickthrough("ProductClick_"+productName).
 This is a dynamically-generated name for the custom interaction because the

 productName part of it is a variable (not a constant) originating from a feed or some other source.
 For more information, see Work with Dynamic Interaction Names.

 If you configured your custom interactions to be included in the interaction rate, you can view engagement performance for these interactions.
 The Interaction Rate metric, categorized as an Engagement metric in Analytics, includes custom interactions.
-For more information see Aggregated Reports: Dimensions and Metrics Grid.
+For more information see Grid: Dimensions and Metrics for Aggregated Reports.

 Note: If the custom interaction is set to Count as Click, not every custom interaction will be recorded as click.
 Clicks are counted only once per impression.
 If an impression with more than one custom interaction is set as Count as Click, only the first interaction of the impression is added to the click counter.
 In this fashion, you can get more custom interactions than clicks even when all the interactions are marked as Count as Click.

-Metrics appear in the SAS Verification Dashboard and Analytics Reporting.
-You configure the report name on the master ad level and view this report in the Analytics Reporting.
-For more information, see About Analytics Reporting.
+Metrics appear in the AAS Verification dashboard and analytics reporting.
+You configure the report name on the master ad level and view this report in the analytics reporting.
+For more information, see About analytics reporting.